Ibadan Lectures on Toric Varieties: Affine Toric Varieties

 where the term order is the degree reverse lexicographic order with the variables ordered by $z_{a,b}\prec z_{c,d}$ if $a<c$ or $a=c$ and $b>d$ (the leading term is underlined).
 This is the set of all $2\times 2$ minors of the $k\times m$ matrix $(z_{ij})_{i=1,\dotsc,k}^{j=1,\dotsc,m}$ of indeterminates.

 By Corollary~\ref{Co:CoordinateRing}, the coordinate ring of the toric variety $X_\calA$ is the algebra $\C[\N\calA]\simeq \C[x^a\mid a\in\calA]$.
 This subalgebra of the ring $\C[x^{\pm}]=\C[M]$ of Laurent polynomials is spanned by monomials.
 Let us generalize this.
-Given a finitely generated subsemigroup $S$ of $M$, write $\defcolor{\C[S]}\subset\C[x^{\pm}]$ for the \demph{semigroup algebra} of $S$.
-This is the set of all complex-linear combinations of elements of $S$, where the multiplication is distributive and induced by the semigroup operation of $S$.
+Given a finitely generated submonoid $S$ of $M$ (this is a subset of $M$ that contains $0$ and is closed under addition), write $\defcolor{\C[S]}\subset\C[x^{\pm}]$ for the \demph{monoid algebra} of $S$.
+This is the set of all complex-linear combinations of elements of $S$, where the multiplication is distributive and induced by the monoid operation of $S$.
 Choosing a generating set $\calA$ of $S$, so that $S=\N\calA$, realizes $\C[S]$ as the coordinate ring of the affine toric variety $X_\calA\subset\C^\calA$.
 Then the usual algebraic-geometry dictionary implies that

 Thus $\spec(\C[S])$ is an affine toric variety without a preferred embedding into affine space.
 Under the algebraic-geometry dictionary, the closed points $X_\calA(\C)$ of $X_\calA$ correspond to the maximal ideals of $\C[\N\calA]$.